 What do the levels mean?

-- 90-115: TOO HIGH If you’re in this range, it’s a sign that you’ve eaten something that your body is reacting negatively too.
+If you’re in this range, it’s a sign that you’ve eaten something that your body is reacting negatively too.
 You are producing insulin in small amounts (enough to prevent weight loss on a keto-based diet, and enough to knock you out of ketosis).
 Look back at what you recently ate, and narrow down what could have caused the reaction.
-Once you’ve figured it out, never eat that food item again. =)
+Once you’ve figured it out, never eat that food item again!

-- 115-180: GLYCEMIC Your body is experiencing a full glycemic reaction.
+Your body is experiencing a full glycemic reaction.
 This is typically from eating large amounts of carbs or sugar.
-Without a doubt, you are no longer in ketosis, and your cells are now in “storage mode”. (meaning, whatever else is sitting in your stomach is quite likely to be stored as fat).
+Without a doubt, you are no longer in ketosis, and your cells are now in “storage mode” meaning whatever else is sitting in your stomach is quite likely to be stored as fat.
 This is bad.
 Really bad.
 But you probably know what you ate that caused it.
-Also note that if your blood sugar level is in this range right after you wake up (while you are in a fasted state) you should see a doctor immediately, as it’s a sign that you may be diabetic, or pre-diabetic.
+Also note that if your blood sugar level is in this range right after you wake up you should see a doctor immediately as it’s a sign that you may be diabetic, or pre-diabetic.

 How often should I measure?

-I like to measure when you first wake up in the morning and 1-hour after you eat each meal or snack.
+I like to measure when I first wake up in the morning and 1-hour after I eat each meal or snack.
 Write the data down for about a week, noting what you ate, and what your blood sugar levels were one-hour after you ate it.
-After about a week or eating your normal “menu”, you’ll have a good sense for the reaction your body is having to the food you eat and you won’t need to measure anymore unless you change up your food choices.
+After about a week or eating your normal “menu” you’ll have a good sense for the reaction your body is having to the food you eat, then you won’t need to measure anymore unless you change up your food choices.

 Verify all new foods

-If you introduce a new food into your routine, you should measure again 1-hour after eating it to ensure that it’s “safe” (meaning, it doesn’t have any hidden carbs, and your body is not producing insulin when you eat it).
+If you introduce a new food into your routine, you should measure again 1-hour after eating it to ensure that it’s safe.
+Someimtes, food has hidden carbs or your body is not producing insulin when you eat it.
 You’d be surprised how often people on a keto-based diet struggle to lose weight, only to discover that they’re eating carbs and didn’t realize it.
 Or, more illusively, that they’re eating foods their body is reacting poorly to, and they didn’t know it.

 If you measure your glucose level immediately after a super intense cardio workout, you can expect a reasonably high reading, even if you haven’t eaten anything.
-This is the result of your body doing exactly what it’s supposed to do — converting fat to glucose, and delivering it to the muscles that need it.
+This is the result of your body doing exactly what it’s supposed to do: converting fat to glucose and delivering it to muscles that need it.
 (Pretty cool, eh?)

 I consider a blood glucose meter a critical item to have in any keto-toolbox.